autowarefoundation/autoware.universe/f1tenth/readme.md

    ```

 # F1tenth Record-Replay Demo
-This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in both the `F1tenth gym simulator` and in `real-world`(testing in progress) running the Autoware framework.
+This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in either the `F1tenth gym simulator` and in `real-world` running the Autoware framework.

 ## How to create a map